From the Cook

 Tips & Tricks (5)

-- Grate Cheese Right Before Cooking 🧀Always shred your gruyère and cheddar fresh rather than using pre-shredded cheese, as the anti-caking agents prevent smooth melting and create a grainy texture in your sauce.
+- Shred Your Own Cheese 🧀Always shred gruyère and cheddar fresh from the block rather than using pre-shredded cheese, which contains anti-caking agents that prevent a smooth, creamy sauce texture.

-- Make a Perfect Roux Base 🥣Cook your butter and flour together for 1-2 minutes on medium heat before adding milk to create a smooth roux, which prevents lumps and ensures a silky, professional-quality sauce.
+- Make a Proper Roux Base 🥣Cook the butter and flour together for 1-2 minutes over medium heat while stirring constantly to create a smooth roux, which prevents lumps when you add the milk and beer.

 Recipe Facts